Perrottet wrong on fastest-growing economy claim

 Dr John Hawkins from the University of Canberra and the Melbourne Institute's Dr Tim Robinson both told AAP FactCheck the most comprehensive way to assess states' and territories' economic growth was GSP, which is a measure of the total economic production of a state economy.

-The Australian Bureau of Statistics (ABS) publishes GSP figures annually, as part of the national accounts data.
+The Australian Bureau of Statistics (ABS) publishes GSP figures annually, as part of the bureau's national accounts data.

 Data for the 2021-2022 financial year, released on November 18, 2022, showed NSW's economy grew by 1.8 per cent in 2021-22.